$0 Canada Provincial Nominee Program (Ontario) Guide — Quick-Start Checklist

 City of Toronto 0 points

 This is not a minor adjustment.
-A Toronto-based candidate versus an equivalent candidate in Sudbury or London, Ontario, faces a 10-point deficit just from geography.
+A Toronto-based candidate versus an equivalent candidate in Sudbury faces a 10-point deficit, while the deficit versus London is 8 points just from geography.
 Combined with the wage and occupation category factors, a regional job offer can fully offset a lower education or language score.

 For Graduate streams, geographic points work differently and are tied to where you studied: